MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/ui-elements.md

 ## Element Types

-Captured elements are divided into two main categories, based on the type of application they were catured from: **UI controls** and **Web controls**.
+Captured elements are divided into two main categories, based on the type of application they were captured from: **UI controls** and **Web controls**.

-Any captured elements that are part of a web page displayed in a compatible web browser (Explorer, Edge, Firefox, Chrome) are automatically saved as web controls, and may be used as input to **Web automation** actions.
+Any captured elements that are part of a web page displayed in a compatible web browser (Internet Explorer, Microsoft Edge, Firefox, Google Chrome) are automatically saved as web controls, and may be used as input to **Web automation** actions.
 All other elements are considered UI controls, and may be used in the respective actions.

 ## Element properties